Value Added Tax (VAT) is a tax that is levied on the sale of most goods and services in Ireland.

 Reduced VAT on Electricity and Gas :

 There is a temporary reduction of VAT on electricity and gas which was originally due to end on Feb 28th 2023 .
 The VAT rate was reduced from 13.5 per cent to 9 per cent.
-This reduction is due to come to an end on 31st October 2023.
+This reduction has now been extended to 31st October 2024.

 Third Tier VAT : – 9% rate of VAT for